SixLabors/docs/articles/polygonclipper/polygonsandcontours.md

 When you do not already know the hierarchy, boolean operations and normalization will compute it for the returned polygon.

+If you construct hierarchy yourself, keep `ParentIndex`, `Depth`, and hole indexes consistent.
+Those values are part of how consumers understand which contours are exterior regions and which contours subtract from a parent region.

 ## Orientation Helpers

 [`Contour`](xref:SixLabors.PolygonClipper.Contour) also exposes orientation helpers: